President and Board

 Matthew Toal

 Matthew Toal is a qualified Fellow of the Institute and Faculty of Actuaries and practises full time as an actuary in his hometown of Belfast.
-Alongside his career in the financial services industry, Matthew is the General Manager of the Queen’s University Symphony Orchestra (QUSO).
+Alongside his career in the financial services industry, Matthew is the General Manager of the Queen’s University Symphony Orchestra (QUSO), a local amateur orchestra based in Queen’s University Belfast.
+With his friend and colleague, conductor Adam McCambridge, Matthew led the Orchestra’s re-build following the pandemic, implementing a new management structure, social media presence and culture.
+Matthew was himself a student at Queen’s, studying Actuarial Science & Risk Management from 2015 to 2019.
 During his time in university, Matthew played in QUSO and studied violin under the tutelage of Jonathan Griffin of the Ulster Orchestra.

 Mark Thomas